Chiff/pysimCoder-socketserver/README.md

 Creates:

-- simple web page to plot data from the Arduino and send commands to the Arduino
+- simple web page to plot data from the TCP client and send commands to Unix domain socket
 - express API
 - TCP server that listens on port 5000
 - Unix socket client